luigifcruz/Node-Telegram-Bot/README.md

 ### NodeJS Telegram Bot.

-Bare minimum of a Telegram Bot (with Webhook) without any bot Library,
+Bare minimum of a Telegram Bot (with Webhook) without any bot Library.

 ### Installation